 I worked for 35 years in media in Helsinki, starting as a journalist and finishing as a CEO for a media group.
 I worked in half a dozen boards.
 During my 20 years as a leader in different positions I attended leadership courses alone or together with my colleagues almost every year.

 Taking a new path in 2016 I studied to an existential coach in Stockholm, Sweden, and started building my own business.
-I coach and train leaders in Finland and abroad.
+Thanks to international studies I got an ICF-certificate.
 I dance between many years of practice and a constantly growing amount of theory.
 It’s fun.
 It’s co-creative, it’s co-leadership that makes a difference.

 Looking forward to meeting you.